HemmeligOrg/Hemmelig.app/README.md

 <h1 align="center">Free encrypted secret sharing for everyone!</h1>

 <div align="center">
-  This application is to be used to share encrypted secrets cross organizations, or as private persons.
-Hemmelig truly cares about your privacy, and will do everything to stay that way.
-I hope you enjoy the product.
+  This application is designed for sharing encrypted information across organizations or among private individuals.
+Hemmelig places a high priority on safeguarding your privacy and will make every effort to maintain it.
+We trust you will find value in using our product.
 </div>

 ## SaaS